scidsg/project-info/hush-line/whitepaper.md

 - As a source, I need a way to access someone's Hush Line, even if the Tor Network and the original URL are blocked in my country, so I can share information even in the most oppressive environments.

 ## 3. System Requirements
-Hush Line is an open-source application designed for Debian-based Linux systems [^14].
-The system must have a 64-bit processor to install the new cryptography packages.
-Other hardware requirements are minimal due to the simplicity of the app.
-Hush Line saves encrypted messages to a local text file for individuals who might want to avoid setting up email delivery.
-Ensuring the device storage is >16 GB for long-term usage will help safeguard against capacity issues.
-Having >265 MB of RAM will make system-wide performance, including updates, reboots, startup, and other processes run smoothly [^15].
+Hush Line is an open-source application tailored for Debian-based Linux systems [14].
+Debian is chosen for its stability and secure environment, beneficial for applications focusing on security.

+### 3.1 Processor and Cryptography
+The application requires a 64-bit processor, primarily to support contemporary cryptographic packages.
+These packages are integral to the security of Hush Line, as they enable the application to use advanced encryption methods necessary for protecting user data.
+The use of a 64-bit architecture allows the application to utilize these cryptographic techniques effectively.

+### 3.2 Hardware Requirements
+Hush Line is designed to be resource-efficient, with minimal hardware requirements, making it accessible on various devices.

+- **Storage:** A minimum of 16 GB of storage is recommended.
+This specification is to accommodate the storage needs for encrypted messages, particularly for users who do not use email delivery.
+This storage capacity is intended to manage a significant amount of data and prevent issues related to storage space.
+- **RAM:** At least 256 MB of RAM is suggested for optimal performance.
+This recommendation is based on ensuring smooth operation of the application, including updates, reboots, and other system processes [^15].
+The moderate RAM requirement helps in maintaining the application’s performance across different systems, including older models with limited hardware capabilities.

+### 3.3 Security and Privacy
+The system requirements for Hush Line are set with a focus on maintaining its security and privacy features.
+By aligning with Debian-based Linux systems and modern cryptographic standards, the application aims to provide a secure platform for managing confidential communications.

 ## 4. Hush Line: The People's Tip Line
 ### 4.1.
 Goals